vinnyarmentano/vincent/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: Welcome to my personal webpage.
-I am currently a third year PhD student at UC San Diego.
+I am currently a fifth year PhD student at UC San Diego.
 I am interested in development and applied microeconomics with a focus on agricultural production.
 image_left: true
 images:
 - img/headshot.jpg